microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/docs/Microsoft.Graph.Devices.CloudPrint.md

 ### [Get-MgPrintConnector](Get-MgPrintConnector.md)
 Retrieve the properties and relationships of a printConnector object.
+This API is supported in the following national cloud deployments.

 ### [Get-MgPrintConnectorCount](Get-MgPrintConnectorCount.md)
 Get the number of the resource

 ### [Get-MgPrintOperation](Get-MgPrintOperation.md)
 Retrieve the properties and relationships of a printOperation object.
+This API is supported in the following national cloud deployments.

 ### [Get-MgPrintOperationCount](Get-MgPrintOperationCount.md)
 Get the number of the resource

 ### [Get-MgPrintPrinter](Get-MgPrintPrinter.md)
 Retrieve the properties and relationships of a printer object.
+This API is supported in the following national cloud deployments.

 ### [Get-MgPrintPrinterConnector](Get-MgPrintPrinterConnector.md)
 The connectors that are associated with the printer.